-For lawyers whose office takes them to court or to administrative hearings, the hours before the rest of the office staff arrive and the lawyer walks out the door are an excellent time to conduct a last-minute review of the cases included in the court agenda or in the day's hearing schedule.
-A lawyer can even work for himself in what is known as a solo professional and work from home.
-Before a case begins, lawyers will have preparation time to prepare your case, and it's a very long and heavy time.
-The activities of a typical day in the life of a lawyer are largely determined by the area of law on which the individual focuses his practice.
+For those who work in court or administrative hearings, they may use this time to review the cases on the agenda for the day.
+Lawyers who work for themselves, known as solo professionals, may work from home.
+Before a case begins, lawyers will have preparation time to get ready.
+The activities of a typical day in the life of a lawyer are largely determined by the area of law on which they focus their practice.

 Attorneys often arrive early before the law firm or office officially opens to take advantage of the moment of peace of mind.
 Lawyers who own their own firm must also manage their business efficiently and successfully.
 This means that lawyers can work in small groups with one to ten lawyers or for a large corporate group with hundreds.
 Let's take a look at how lawyers spend their days productively, the responsibilities they often have to assume, and the dilemmas they're likely to face inside and outside the courtroom.
 Attorneys represent clients in criminal and civil litigation and other legal proceedings, draft legal documents, or manage or advise clients in legal transactions.